nicolgit/azure-firewall-mon/README.md

-Azure-Firewall-mon provides an _alternative_and_opinable_ 😊 way to access and inpsect Azure Firewall logs.
-The recommended approach for analyze Azure Firewall logs is to set up a Log Analytics Workspace where you collect all the data and use Kusto queries to check what's happening.
+Azure-Firewall-mon provides an _alternative_and_opinable_ 😊 way to access and inspect Azure Firewall logs.
+The recommended approach for analysing Azure Firewall logs is to set up a Log Analytics Workspace to collect all the data and use Kusto (KQL) queries to check what's happening.

-In Azure-Firewall-mon the idea is to provide an approach much more like SysInternal's Process Monitor or Check Point's SmartView where no queries or dashboard need to be prepared, but all events are available as a log stream.
-A full-text search at the top of the page allows you to quickly filter the content displayed on the screen, helping you to understand what is happening right now (or almost).
+In Azure-Firewall-mon, the idea is to provide an approach much more like Sysinternals Process Monitor or Check Point's SmartView, where there is no queries or dashboards that you need to implement first to get working.
+Still, all events are available as a log stream.
+In addition, a full-text search at the top of the page lets you quickly filter the content displayed on the screen, helping you understand what is happening right now (or close to present).

 > Are you curious?
 See Azure-Firewall-mon in action in this video: <https://www.youtube.com/watch?v=NNmRxgljtKE>